The need to end the stigma around male suicide in Telford

 We will soon be distributing these cards across the region.
 I hope they encourage those affected by suicide, to come forward.

-The event was organised to mark World Suicide Prevention Day.
-Telford and Wrekin Council worked with local campaigner whose partner took their own life to make it happen.
+The event was organised to mark World Suicide Prevention Day and Telford & Wrekin Council worked to make it happen with a local campaigner whose partner took their own life.

-Stands were open in Southwater during the day for people to learn about support available locally and nationally.
+Stands were open in Southwater during the day for people to learn about the support available both locally and nationally.
 Advice on how to talk to people experiencing suicidal thoughts was also on offer.

 Preventing male suicide in Telford